Winterthur Seen railway station

-Winterthur Seen railway station (Bahnhof Winterthur Seen) is a railway station that serves Seen, which is district number 3 in Winterthur, a city in the canton of Zurich, Switzerland.
-It forms part of the Tösstalbahn section between Winterthur Grüze and Bauma.
+Winterthur Seen railway station (Bahnhof Winterthur Seen) is a railway station that serves Seen, which is district 3 in the city of Winterthur, in the canton of Zurich, Switzerland.
+It forms part of the Töss Valley line section between Winterthur and Bauma.
+It is one of ten railway stations in the city of Winterthur (fare zone 120 of ZVV), the others being: Oberwinterthur, Reutlingen, Sennhof-Kyburg, Winterthur, Winterthur Grüze, Winterthur Hegi, Winterthur Töss, Winterthur Wallrüti, and Winterthur Wülflingen.

-Location
+Location and layout

+Winterthur Seen railway station has two side platforms and two tracks (Gleis).
+The station building contains an Avec supermarket.

 Situated at the north eastern edge of central Seen, the station borders the quarter of Sonnenberg, on the other side of the tracks.

 History

 The station was opened on 4 May 1875, together with the rest of the first section of the Tösstalbahn, between Grüze and Bauma.
 One year later, the line was extended to Wald.
 From 1882, the operating railway company also had a line of its own to Winterthur Hauptbahnhof.

-On 10 June 1918, the station and the rest of the line were nationalized, and came under the control of the SBB-CFF-FFS.
+On 10 June 1918, the station and the rest of the line were nationalized, and came under the control of Swiss Federal Railways.

-Tracks

-Winterthur Seen has two platform tracks.

 Services

-Zürich S-Bahn
+S-Bahn

-The station is served by the following Zürich S-Bahn lines:
+The station is served only by S-Bahn trains.
+It is an intermediate stop of two lines of the Zurich S-Bahn: